- How often should I check in?

 Being able to count on accurate, up-to-date goal progress lends confidence and promotes transparency within an organization.

 BetterWorks has enhanced metric tracking features and flexible goal progress calculation to make sure everything is measured accurately.
-This framework also allows for more realistic OKR tracking.
+This framework also allows for more realistic OKR-style tracking.
 These settings are optional; goals can be as simple or complex as needed.

 The basic types of goal measurements haven’t changed.
 Goal progress is measured in two ways.